Psimunavirus

-Psimunavirus (synonyms psiM-like viruses, psiM1-like viruses, Psimunalikevirus) is a genus of viruses in the family Siphoviridae.
+Psimunavirus (synonyms psiM-like viruses, psiM1-like viruses, Psimunalikevirus) is a genus of viruses in the family Leisingerviridae.
 Bacteria and archaea serve as the natural host, with transmission achieved through passive diffusion.
-There is only one species in this genus: Psimunavirus psiM2.
+There is only one species in this genus: Psimunavirus limi.

 Structure

 Psimunaviruses are nonenveloped, with a head and tail.
 The head is about 55 nm in diameter.
 The tail is long and flexible, at about 210 nm long, 10 nm wide, and has a terminal knob.

 Genome

 Psimunavirus is currently unlisted by NCBI.

 Life cycle

 Viral replication is cytoplasmic.
 The virus attaches to the host cell's adhesion receptors using its terminal fibers, and ejects the viral DNA into the host cytoplasm via long flexible tail ejection system.
 Replication follows the replicative transposition model.
 DNA-templated transcription is the method of transcription.
 Once the viral genes have been replicated, the procapsid is assembled and packed.
 The tail is then assembled and the mature virions are released via lysis.
 Bacteria and archaea serve as the natural host.
 Transmission routes are passive diffusion.